Omkekan/Digital-Persona-Defense-System/README.md

 ---

-# 📍 Roadmap: Digital Persona Defense System (DPDS)

-> A detailed build plan for creating an AI-powered system that detects and defends against impersonation, deepfakes, and voice cloning threats.

----

 ## 🧠 Project Objective

 The **Digital Persona Defense System (DPDS)** is a cybersecurity and AI hybrid platform designed to **analyze and protect a person’s digital identity** from being cloned or mimicked using AI technologies.
 It offers real-time analysis, cloneability risk scoring, and impersonation detection using advanced NLP and audio models.